 The challenge with a platform is that it can be time-consuming and expensive to implement and deploy.
 The investment required to be trained on the platform and model and build the initial applications and solutions that generate value for the customer can be prohibitive.

-When evaluating return on investment (ROI), use cases, rather than the underlying platform, ultimately drive value.
-Since most generic IoT platforms can’t deliver packaged manufacturing use cases in the form of services, applications, or solutions by themselves, the onus of enabling a use case using an IoT platform falls on the customer or systems integrator.
+When evaluating return on investment (ROI), Applications, rather than the underlying platform, ultimately drive value.
+Since most generic IoT platforms can’t deliver packaged manufacturing Applications in the form of services, applications, or solutions by themselves, the onus of enabling a Applications using an IoT platform falls on the customer or systems integrator.

 Many manufacturing transformation leaders have struggled with determining a tangible and acceptable ROI from their IoT platform investments.
 More often than not, their projects go over budget, deployment times run long, interoperability issues occur across legacy systems, or planning and resources aren’t allocated appropriately.
 This all leads to a disappointing ROI or even cancellation of the initiative.